Collection

 • Hans Arp, Duogemälde nach einer mit Sophie Taeuber gemeinsam ausgeführten Zeichnung, 1948/1949

-• Our collections are characterized by a clear connection to the city and canton of Bern, e.g. with the important works of the "Berner Nelkenmeisters" and Niklaus Manuel, by the holdings of Swiss art of the 18th and 19th centuries, above all the groups of works by Caspar Wolf, Albert Anker and Ferdinand Hodler, but also the works of Adolf Wölfli, long considered "outsider art".
+• Our collections are characterized by a clear connection to the city and canton of Bern, e.g. with the important works of the "Berner Nelkenmeister" and Niklaus Manuel, by the holdings of Swiss art of the 18th and 19th centuries, above all the groups of works by Caspar Wolf, Albert Anker and Ferdinand Hodler, but also the works of Adolf Wölfli, long considered "outsider art".

 International modernism is represented by important works of Cubism - in particular by Pablo Picasso and George Braque -, the Blue Rider, Expressionism - in particular Ernst Ludwig Kirchner and his Swiss work -, the Bauhaus with key works by Paul Klee and Johannes Itten, the best collection of works by Meret Oppenheim by international standards, important works by Louise Bourgeois and extensive holdings of kinetic art, light art and media art.